 - f.
 In accordance with IC 36-7-4-220, if a vacancy occurs among the plan commission members who are appointed, then the appointing authority shall appoint a member for the unexpired term of the vacating member.
 The appointing authority may also appoint an alternate member to participate with the commission in a hearing or decision if the regular member appointed by the appointing authority has a disqualification under IC 36-7-4-223(c) or is otherwise unavailable to participate in the hearing or decision.
 An alternate member has all the powers and duties of a regular member while participating in the hearing or decision. - (2) Duties of Plan Commission The Plan Commission shall establish the procedures and responsibilities for the administration and enforcement of this Ordinance in accordance with this paragraph's provisions and State legislation.
 For the purposes of this ordinance the Plan Commission shall have the following duties: - a.
-Make recommendation to the County Commissioners concerning the adoption of or initiate amendments to the Comprehensive Plan, Zoning and Subdivision Ordinance, and Official Zoning Map. - b.
-Review and make findings on development plans for subdivisions, commercial structures, industrial structures, planned unit developments, and other similar plans for all proposed developments within the Commission's jurisdiction. - c.
-Administer the Subdivision Regulations as outlined in the Subdivision Ordinance. - d.
-Establish a schedule of fees, charges and expenses, and approve annual department budget proposal to County Council. - e.
+Prepare and publish a schedule of all regular meetings of the board, including the date, time and location. - b.
+Call special meetings, if / when called by the President or by two (2) members of the PC upon request (written or electronic) to the Planning Director or designee. - i.
+Notice to PC Members.
+The Planning Director or designee shall send to all members, at least three (3) days before the special meeting, a notice (written or electronic) fixing the time and place of the meeting.
+Notice of a special meeting is not required to be provided to all PC members if: - a) the date, time, and place of a special meeting are fixed in a regular meeting; and - b) all members of the PC are present at that regular meeting. - c.
+Make recommendation to the County Commissioners concerning the adoption of or initiate amendments to the Comprehensive Plan, Zoning and Subdivision Ordinance, and Official Zoning Map. - d.
+Review and make findings on development plans for subdivisions, commercial structures, industrial structures, planned unit developments, and other similar plans for all proposed developments within the Commission's jurisdiction. - e.
+Administer the Subdivision Regulations as outlined in the Subdivision Ordinance. - f.
+Establish a schedule of fees, charges and expenses, and approve annual department budget proposal to County Council. - g.
 Review recommendation of Planning Director for new uses or uses not specifically identified in this Ordinance to determine which existing zoning district the use is permitted in based on similar uses permitted within the district and the intent of the zoning district.
-The determination of the Plan Commission shall not constitute a text amendment as described in Article 5 of this Ordinance. - f.
-Delegate any tasks as specified in this order relative to its administration and the operation of the Planning Department including hiring, termination of employment, supervision, performance review, and establishing compensation of the Planning Director. - g.
-Perform any task and follow any procedure, including those pertaining to committees of the Plan Commission, that is specified in or provided for through the Commission's adopted Rules of Procedure.
+The determination of the Plan Commission shall not constitute a text amendment as described in Article 5 of this Ordinance. - h.
+Delegate any tasks as specified in this order relative to its administration and the operation of the Planning Department including hiring, termination of employment, supervision, performance review, and establishing compensation of the Planning Director. - i.
+Perform any task and follow any procedure, including those pertaining to committees